TommyGiak/TommyGiak/README.md

 I work on AI for biomedical data.

-I made a repo about [cooking a chicken while it falls from space](https://github.com/TommyGiak/AblativeDrumstick), which is probably more memorable to recruiters than my serious projects.
+I made a repo about [cooking a chicken while it falls from space](https://github.com/TommyGiak/AblativeDrumstick), which seems more memorable to recruiters than my serious projects.

 I do have serious projects too. 🍪